HowardLiYH/WAGMI-pair-trading/README.md

 ## Step 2 Further Learning
 - Understand How reinforcement learning will help with the execution
 - Learn reinforcement learning if in need
+    - Google "reinforcement learning in pairs trading" for essays and articles